 Wide Open Sandbox

-- One of the ten biomes created by Minecraft's world generator is this.
+- A biome created by the world generator is this.
 It has flat terrain and shallow pools of water containing lily pads able to support your weight.
 Edible mushrooms are more common here, and trees are overgrown with vines hanging to the ground.
 Slimes and witches can both be found here.